-Community Consolidated School District 15 is the second largest elementary district in Illinois, serving a diverse population of all or part of seven northwest suburban communities: Palatine, Rolling Meadows, Hoffman Estates, Inverness, South Barrington, Arlington Heights, and Schaumburg.
+Community Consolidated School District 15 — the second largest elementary district in Illinois with more than 12,800 pre-K through 8th grade students — has 15 K-6 schools, 4 junior highs, and one alternative school.
+It serves a diverse population of all or part of seven northwest suburban communities: Palatine, Rolling Meadows, Hoffman Estates, Inverness, South Barrington, Arlington Heights, and Schaumburg.
 The district consists of approximately 35 square miles, with a population of 119,054 (2010).

-The district has an enrollment of more than 12,800 pre-kindergarten through eighth-grade students.
+The district has an enrollment of approximately 12,800 pre-kindergarten through eighth-grade students.
 Students come from diverse socioeconomic and ethnic/cultural backgrounds.

 - 00.1% Native Hawaiian/Pacific Islander

 The mission of Community Consolidated School District 15 is:

 “To produce world-class learners by building a connected learning community.”

 Producing world-class learners in today’s complex and fast-paced world is the single most important responsibility of the district.
 Schools, teachers, administrators, and support staff work together to ensure that all students enrolled in district schools receive the highest quality of educational opportunities that will not only enable them to meet or exceed state standards, but also will position them for success in future educational and career endeavors.

 The district currently employs 2,066 staff (which include 894 certified teachers, 85 administrators, 774 classified staff, and 313 substitute teachers).
 This includes teachers who average 12.3 years of teaching experience; 59 percent of teachers hold master’s degrees and above; and 126 teachers are certified by the National Board of Professional Teaching Standards, the highest teaching credential available.